mjmillerlab/Biol4983/README.md

 This week’s readings are quite interesting, as they present two different evolutionary pathways for an evolutionary of virulence in vector-borne disease.

 #### Principle Readings:
 1. Rico-Hesse, R., L. M. Harrison, R. A. Salas, D. Tovar, A. Nisalak, C. Ramos, J. Boshell, M. T. de Mesa, R. M. Nogueira, and A. T. da Rosa.
 1997.
 Origins of dengue type 2 viruses associated with increased pathogenicity in the Americas.
-Virology 230:244–251.
+Virology 230:244–251.[[PDF]]
 2. Liu, Y., J. Liu, S. Du, C. Shan, K. Nie, R. Zhang, X.-F. Li, R. Zhang, T. Wang, C.-F. Qin, P. Wang, P.-Y. Shi, and G. Cheng.
 2017.
 Evolutionary enhancement of Zika virus infectivity in *Aedes aegypti* mosquitoes.
-Nature 545:482–486.
+Nature 545:482–486.[[PDF]]

 #### Background Readings:
 1. Lenski, R. E., and R. M. May.
 1994.
 The evolution of virulence in parasites and pathogens: reconciliation between two competing hypotheses.
 J. Theor.
 Biol.
-169:253–265.
+169:253–265.[[PDF]]
-2. Woolhouse, M. E. J., Webster, J. P., Domingo, E., Charlesworth, B., and Levin, B. R., Biological and biomedical implications of the co-evolution of pathogens and their hosts Nature Genetics32 (4), 569 (2002)
+2. Woolhouse, M. E. J., J. P. Webster, E. Domingo, B. Charlesworth, and B. R. Levin.
+2002.
+Biological and biomedical implications of the co-evolution of pathogens and their hosts.
+Nat.
+Genet.
+32:569–577.[[PDF]]

 ###  Week 7 (Guest speaker)
 I’ve left this week open to allow for a guest lecture from a visiting disease ecologist.
 Because I am not 100% sure of the date of this visit, I’m leaving this week as a wild card week, that may move up or down the calendar.
 More information coming soon.